 Central Australia (Uluru, Alice Springs)

-In the Red Centre, daytime highs remain near 24 °C, but nights can drop close to freezing.
-Bring short-sleeve tops for the day and thermals, fleece, and a windbreaker for nightfall.
+In the Red Centre, daytime highs remain near 24 °C, but desert nights often drop into single digits.
+Bring short-sleeve tops for the day and pack thermals, a fleece, and a windbreaker for nightfall.

 Because you’ll spend time outdoors, sun protection and breathable fabrics are essential.
 A broad-brimmed hat, UV sunglasses, and closed walking shoes are non-negotiable for desert hikes.